CATEGORIES OF ACHIEVEMENT

 - improved governmental relations;

-- employment of indigenous people;
+- employment and engagement of Indigenous people;

 - building bridges of understanding to other segments of Canadian society.